MishraShikhar/OCVS/OCVS/ExtendApptoOCI.md

     ![](./images/Lab400/400_32.png " ")

-    Now, click the **Add Rule** button.
+    Click the **Add Rule** button.
 Once, we add all the rules, your list would look similar to what we have below.

     ![](./images/Lab400/400_33.png " ")